Tour Dates: Sunday 24th – Sunday 31st January 2021 (Blaise Diagne to Blaise Diagne)

 Maximum Group Size: 8 people

-Quail Plover, Golden Nightjar, Scissor-tailed Kite, Cricket Warbler, Chestnut-bellied Sandgrouse, Little Grey Woodpecker, Sennar Penduline Tit, Temminck’s Courser and a good selection of commoner West African and Sahelian specialities.
+Quail Plover, Golden Nightjar, Scissor-tailed Kite, Cricket Warbler, River Prinia, Chestnut-bellied Sandgrouse, Little Grey Woodpecker, Sennar Penduline Tit, Temminck’s Courser and a good selection of commoner West African and Sahelian specialities.

 Senegal is a great winter birding destination and is relatively new to visiting bird tour groups, yet it is home to some world class birds and one of the best birding spectacles!
 For a number of years now, it has been known that Scissor-tailed Kites and Lesser Kestrels roost in huge numbers in Senegal and it is with this in mind that we created our itinerary.
 The sight of several hundred and even thousands of raptors at one roost site is surely, a must see for any birder.
 Of course there are many other quality birds that can be difficult to find elsewhere in the world which will be high on our hit list.
 Theses include two rarely seen species, the Quail Plover and the mystical Golden Nightjar.
 Our local guide’s knowledge, will give us an excellent chance of finding these masters of camouflage.